Cisco Smart Net spend Q&A with Céderic Fourgous

-Value-added resellers (VARs) often contribute to a lack of pricing transparency by not disclosing the total cost breakdown.
+Value-added resellers (VARs) often contribute to a lack of pricing transparency not disclosing the total cost breakdown.
 Are there other complications that can arise when partnering with multiple VARs?

 Gartner has revealed that companies can save 20-60% by opting for third-party maintenance (TPM) over Smart Net.
 How does TPM provide these savings?

-The savings are realized in several ways.
-Our third-party management programs extend the life of hardware beyond the EOSLs (End of Service Life) chosen by manufacturers, who in fact are incentivized to sell new hardware.
-With the use of refurbished spare parts, we not only avoid the need to buy new hardware, but also provide lower maintenance costs while ensuring quality.
-On the other hand, especially in a multi-vendor environment, third-party management adds value by providing a single point of contact for all OEMs (Original Equipment Manufacturers), ultimately simplifying IT asset management, and freeing up budget to focus on other priorities.
+Savings are realized in several ways.
+Firstly, our third-party management programs extend the life of hardware beyond the EOSLs (End of Service Life) of manufacturers.
+Manufacturers are incentivized to sell new hardware.
+Secondly, reusing refurbished spare parts avoids the need to buy new hardware.
+It also provide lower maintenance costs while ensuring quality.

 Gartner notes that ‘companies may find themselves in violation of Cisco’s End User License Agreement (EULA) without any Smart Net contract.’
 How can companies avoid breaching the OEMs EULA when switching to Evernex TPM?

-Assets that have reached their EOSL are no longer subject to EULA.
+IT Assets that have reached their EOSL are no longer subject to EULA.
 At this stage the OEM halts all provision of support for your hardware.
-They no longer provide technical services or software updates, and will not renew, sell or upgrade maintenance contracts, although equipment is still performant and in a good condition.
-Following a circular approach to IT, Evernex aims to increase the lifetime value of hardware and return on investment, therefore supporting trusted multi-vendor infrastructure systems for several years past this date.
+OEMs no longer provide technical services or software updates.
+Moreover, they will not renew, sell or upgrade maintenance contracts.
+Although the IT equipment is still performant and in a good condition.

 In what ways does Evernex incorporate transparency and flexibility into its contracts and pricing?